talk2viren/umermansoor.github.io/_posts/2016-07-05-unit-integration-and-end-to-end-tests-finding-the-right-balance.md

 >
 - **Hourglass**.
 The team starts with a lot of unit tests, then uses end-to-end tests where integration tests should be used.
 The hourglass has many unit tests at the bottom and many end-to-end tests at the top, but few integration tests in the middle.

-*70/20/10* split between unit, integration and end-to-end tests is a good, but general guideline.
-Each project will have a different mix.
-The **key is to retain the pyramid shape** of the testing pyramid, that is, `Unit > Integration > End-to-End Tests`.
+*70/20/10* split between unit, integration and end-to-end tests is a good, general rule of thumb.
+If a project has large number of integrations or complex interfaces, it should have more integration and end-to-end tests.
+A project that is primarily focused on computation or data, should have more unit tests and fewer integration tests.
+The right mix depends on the nature of the project but the **key is to retain the pyramid shape** of the testing pyramid, that is, `Unit > Integration > End-to-End Tests`.